Zenyatta: Breeding career

 Zenyatta was next bred to Into Mischief on June 3, 2017, and confirmed in foal in July.
-She lost the pregnancy in April 2018 following a placental abruption, and was not bred again in 2018 to give her time to recover.
+She lost the pregnancy in April 2018 following a placental abruption and was not bred again in 2018 to give her time to recover.

 Zenyatta was bred in 2019 to Candy Ride and produced a chestnut filly on May 17, 2020.
 The filly was named Zilkha.
-Zenyatta was then rebred to Candy Ride, but her connections announced on January 26, 2021, Zenyatta's that she had lost the foal.
+Zenyatta was then rebred to Candy Ride, but it was announced later that she had lost that foal.

+In June 2023, after Zenyatta delivered a War Front filly, Lane's End retired her as a broodmare.

 Racing statistics

 An asterisk after the odds means Zenyatta was the post-time favorite.

 Popularity

 Zenyatta was selected three years in a row (2008–2010) for NTRA's Moment of the Year Award, for her 2008 Ladies' Classic victory, historic 2009 Breeders' Cup Classic victory, and narrow defeat in the 2010 Breeders' Cup Classic.
 She finished second in the voting for AP Female Athlete of the Year in both 2009 and 2010.
 She was featured in O and W Magazine and in a profile on 60 Minutes in 2010 prior to her historic attempt at 20 consecutive victories in the 2010 Breeders Cup Classic.
 In a public opinion poll by the Daily Racing Form, 87% of people voted for her to be the 2010 Eclipse Horse of the Year.
 Thousands appeared for her retirement ceremonies at Hollywood Park and Keeneland Race Track despite frigid 18-degree temperatures at Keeneland.